Sunday, February 25, 2024

 But from back in the day, we have this nice version on Bluebird by Charlie Barnet featuring vocalist Bob Carroll:

-Bob Carroll was a really food singer and this shows the swinging Barnet band could play a ballad!
+Bob Carroll was a really good singer and this shows the swinging Barnet band could play a ballad!

 Another swinging bandleader, Woody Herman, sang it with his band on Decca: